julelang/julec-ir/updater/README.md

 ## Notice

+- IR updater should executed at root directory of Jule repository.
 - Your git settings should be set.
 A commit will be made with your profile.
 - You must have write permission on this repository.